This expedition includes:

 Arrive at Basecamp

-Participants arrive at Basecamp throughout the first afternoon.
+Participants arrive at Basecamp throughout the first afternoon (expect those who are participating in the WFA class).
 Their expedition leaders help them become acquainted with Deer Hill, as participants meet each other and the group begins to form.
 In addition to playing games, and eating home-cooked meals, the group will begin to pack group and personal gear for the first part of their trip.

 Canyoneering in Utah

 All prepped and packed, the group departs Deer Hill Basecamp on Day 2 for the Gravel Canyon trailhead in southeaster Utah.
 The group will rappel into the canyon, and backpack through the sinuously patterned sandstone, wade through hips-deep water in narrow slot canyons, roping up as needed to drop down pour-offs and into cavelike vaults carved by thousands of years of water and wind.
 This is a part of Utah that most people only imagine.